Package 'propop'

 Description

-The parameters and start population can be obtained from the Swiss Federal Statistical Office (FSO).
+You can either use your own parameters and starting population or download these data from the Swiss Federal Statistical Office (FSO).
 For instructions on how to download this information from STAT-TAB, see vignette("prepare_data", package = "propop").

 Usage